 Garry’s unconventional methods and deep ties to the community helped him to solve hundreds of murders over the course of his illustrious career.
 As a detective, Garry had one of the highest solve rates in police department history which lead to him starring in his own television series, “I Am Homicide.”
 The series highlights some of Garry’s biggest cases and how the perpetrators were caught.
 Sheriff McFadden can still be seen on television in the series “Homicide City” on the Investigation Discovery (ID) network.

-Garry’s record of community service is well documented, and he has received numerous awards for his long standing and continuous work in Mecklenburg County communities with various organizations such as, iSpeakNow NC, Omega Psi Phi Fraternity Incorporated, Game Plan for Life, Cops & Barbers, Justice Initiatives, Boy Scouts of America, and the NAACP just to name a few.
+Garry’s record of community service is well documented, and he has received numerous awards for his long standing and continuous work in Mecklenburg County communities with various organizations such as, Omega Psi Phi Fraternity Incorporated, NAACP, NBA Legends, MoMo – Mother of Murdered Offspring, Cops & Barbers, Beauty After The Bars, Charlotte Black Mental Health, The Sons of The American Revolution; along being honored as Charlotte’s Citizen of The Year 2015 just to name a few.
 In 2015, Garry was recognized by President Barack Obama for his work on the 21st Century Policing Initiative and his involvement in the development of an outstanding community program titled “Cops and Barbers.”

 Garry is a husband, father of three adult children and a proud grandfather.
 Sheriff McFadden is approaching his fortieth year in law enforcement and is still committed to influencing change by being “the difference.”